beet-software/dorm/docs/docs/apply/use-firebase.md

 The Firebase initialization, database rules, and network/emulator connection are separate from dORM code generation.

+## Understand the transaction boundary

+Firebase Realtime Database provides `runTransaction` for a single `DatabaseReference`.
+The dORM engine uses that mechanism internally for `patch`, but it does not expose `TransactionalDorm` for composing operations across repositories.

+Filtered reads cannot be moved into the current Firebase transaction handler, so operations such as `popAll` read the matching models first and then remove their identities.
+This is not the same as one public multi-repository transaction.

 ## Configure authentication and database rules

 Firebase Authentication and Realtime Database rules define whether a repository